TechDocsStudio/biel-docs/docs/security/overview.md

 2. **Rate limiting**: To prevent abuse, we enforce rate limits per user session and IP address, controlling interactions and mitigating spam and potential attacks.

+3. **Role-based authentication**: Our platform includes role-based access control (RBAC) to protect the admin panel.
+Only authorized users with the appropriate roles can access sensitive administrative features, ensuring a secure and segmented permissions structure.

-3. **Public API security**: We implement **Bearer Authentication** for secure client-server communication, preventing unauthorized access to API resources.
+4. **Public API security**: We implement **Bearer Authentication** for secure client-server communication, preventing unauthorized access to API resources.

 ## Security architecture